nthucurry/gitbook/knowledge/infra/openshift/maitain.md

 ### [Installing the CPD backup and restore service](https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=project-installing-backup-restore-service)
 #### Backup and restore service PVC
 - [不使用] ~~Creating a PVC from a PV on an NFS file system~~
-- Creating a PVC from a storage class
+- Creating a PVC from a storage class of bastion VM
     - 建立 NFS volumn yaml: [cpdbr-pvc.yaml](./config/cpdbr-pvc.yaml)
     - `oc apply -f cpdbr-pvc.yaml -n zen`